- Robin Tilbrook on Sputnik: Analyst on May's Brexit Crisis

 3.9.5 The EU has become a top heavy and outdated bureaucratic hulk which is unsuited to an age when the people of Europe need democratic nation-states to protect them and their unique cultures from the excesses of global corporations, global institutions and the global economy.
 The EU is a part of the problem, not the solution.

-3.9.8 If, in a referendum, England votes to leave the EU, then the English Democrats believe that we should so leave.
+3.9.8 (To be amended) If, in a referendum, England votes to leave the EU, then the English Democrats believe that we should so leave.
 It is the English who make the payments to the EU and the other UK nations rely upon the English to continue to do so.
 In a referendum, the English Democrats would set out the costs that would need to be paid in order to keep the UK as a whole in the EU.
 The electorate has a right to know the amount of tax which they might be expected to pay.

 3.9.9 If England votes to leave then all payments to the EU should cease forthwith and England should re-assert its own sovereignty vis-à-vis the EU.
 This would involve taking back powers that have been ceded and our own territorial waters.

-3.9.10 On leaving the EU, we would hope and expect that the other UK nations would likewise leave in order to preserve a cohesive British state and avoid unnecessary division.
+3.9.10 (To be amended) On leaving the EU, we would hope and expect that the other UK nations would likewise leave in order to preserve a cohesive British state and avoid unnecessary division.
 In the event of one or more of the other UK nations preferring to remain in the EU – then England should leave the EU nonetheless, unilaterally if necessary.